 The useful lives should be periodically revised to reflect any changes in circumstances since the previous assessment.
-Changes in estimates, if any, will be reflected prospectively in a revised depreciation charge over the remaining, revised useful life.
+Changes in estimate, if any, will be reflected prospectively in a revised depreciation charge over the remaining, revised useful life.

-During 2019, the Company adjusted the useful life of buildings as well as equipment and other assets, all in accordance with trends in the hotel industry.
+During 2019, the Group maintained the existing useful life of construction assets, as well as equipment and other assets, with a tendency to perform analyses and adjustments to the useful life in the next observed period, all in accordance with trends in the hotel industry.